The Medicine Man (1933 film)

-The Medicine Man is a 1933 British comedy film directed by Redd Davis and starring Claud Allister, Frank Pettingell, Pat Paterson, and Ben Welden.

-It was produced at Twickenham Studios as a quota quickie for distribution by the American company RKO Pictures.
+The Medicine Man is a 1933 British comedy film directed by Redd Davis and starring Claud Allister, Frank Pettingell, Pat Paterson and Ben Welden.
+It was written by Michael Barringer, H. Fowler Mear, Terence Egan and Robert Edmunds, and produced at Twickenham Studios as a quota quickie for distribution by the American company RKO Pictures.
 The film's sets were designed by the art director James A. Carter.

-Plot summary
+Plot

-A young man impersonates a doctor.
+Freddie Wiltshire is hard-up and idiotic young man.
+He agrees, for a fee, to impersonate his friend, Dr. Wesley Primus, who needs an alibi.
+Among his various comedic misadventures as a "doctor", Freddie ends up in court, testifying regarding a drunken reveller, who turns out to be his hypocritical temperance-espousing father-in-law, and in another incident is captured by gunmen.